dolphindb/Tutorials_EN/InfluxDB_to_ddb.md

 ### 2.4 Configure a Migration Job

 Create a configuration file to define the migration job based on Addax's job configuration.
-Pay attention to the format conversion of date and time values (refer to [Convert the Date and Time Values](#242-convert-the-date-and-time-values)).
+Pay attention to the format conversion of date and time values (refer to [section 2.4.2: Convert the Date and Time Values](#242-convert-the-date-and-time-values)).

 #### 2.4.1 Create a Configuration File